Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/overview/essay.md

 This series develops the research questions opened by signed-language writing.
 It asks how accessible language pathways, readable signed text, and reusable written corpora can support stronger developmental, literacy, cognitive, and language research.

+It establishes a research agenda and study-design surface; it does not report completed outcome studies.

 It is for:

 - psycholinguists